 “newblogr” -site:newblogr.com -site:youtube.com

-If you want to know where your competitors are getting mentioned on the internet, you can set an alert for that.
+Want to know when your competitors get mentioned?
+You can set an alert for that.

-For example, if you have a travel website, you will probably know about Nomadicmatt.com.
-To see what type of coverage he is getting, you can use this.
+For example, if you have a travel website, you will want to probably know about Nomadicmatt.com.

 nomadic matt -site:nomadicmatt.com